Takaman/ICT1002-Project/SentimentAnalysisSrc/README.md

 Neutral sentiment	: compound score > -0.05 and compound score < 0.05

-However, if a sentence exceeds a certain character limit (280), it is then broken up into sentences, and scores are aggregated at the sentence level for the whole post.
-This is to allow for better accuracy of evaluating the sentiment as the sentiment analysis performs better in shorter texts.
-But because the score is aggregated, the maximum and minimum scores will differ from the max and min score of +1 and -1 respectively.

 After data is analyzed, 3 output files are generated that contains their respective sentiments.

 They are positive.csv, negative.csv and neutral.csv.